xelfer/runna-zone2/README.md

 # Runna Zone2

-Automatically add HR Zone 2 targets to your Runna workouts in Garmin Connect.
+Automatically add HR Zone 2 targets to your Runna workouts synced to Garmin watches.

 ## The Problem